wp-plugins/wp-video-posts/readme.txt

 5. WP Video Posts Widget in action.

 == Changelog ==
+= 1.4 =
+- Removed hardcoded path for FFMPEG where we thought was standard but it varies among various hosting providers.
+- Attempted to mitigate javascript conflict with other plugins and themes.

 = 1.3 =
 - Fixed conflict with media uploader for other plugins and post/page media uploader.
 - Fixed bug with creating video posts with previously uploaded videos being inserted from Media Library.